sandialabs/scot/docs/source/maintenance.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SCOT supports local user accounts as well as LDAP(S) for those of you who have a central an LDAP setup.
 Single sign on capabilities with Kerberos are not yet available, but will be in future releases.

-When performing an Auth check, SCOT will attempt to validate the user/pass as a local account first, before attempting to contact LDAP (if LDAP is configured).
+When performing an Auth check, SCOT will attempt to validate the user/pass as a local account first before attempting to contact LDAP (if LDAP is configured).

 Local users / groups
 ####################

-By default, we have one user created for you 'admin' which is in three groups by default
+By default, one user is created for your ‘admin’ which is a member of these three groups.

-:admin: Anyone added to this group has Admin privilages in SCOT
+:admin: Anyone added to this group has Admin in SCOT
 :ir:  Default group for incident reponse team
 :test: Useful when debugging or running tests

 .. image:: _static/images/admin_add_remove_local_users.png

-You can add more users by clicking "New User", or edit an existing user by clicking on the |editIcon| edit icon next to their name.
+You can add more users by clicking "New User" or edit an existing user by clicking on the |editIcon| edit icon next to their name.

-When adding a new user or editing an existing one you will be prompted with this form
+When adding a new user or editing an existing one, you will be prompted with this form.

 FORM HERE

 Setup LDAP(s)
 #############

-Simply fill in the LDAP information, and click "Test LDAP Settings".
-If the test succeeds, SCOT will display a "Save LDAP Settings" button right below the test button.
+To set up LDAPs, simply fill in the LDAP information, and click “Test LDAP Settings.”
+If the test succeeds, SCOT will display a “Save LDAP Settings” button right below the test button.

-If you have any questions about one or more of the LDAP configuration fields, click on the question mark |questionIcon| in the applicaion for details.
+If you have any questions about one or more of the LDAP configuration fields, click on the question mark in the application for details.

 .. image:: _static/images/admin_auth_ldap.png